NXP/mcu-smhmi/framework/docs/device_managers/vision_algo_manager.md

----
-sidebar_position: 6
----

-# Vision Algorithm Manager
+# Vision algorithm manager

-Vision algorithm manager manages the vision algorithm HAL devices which can be registered into the system.
+The Vision algorithm manager manages the vision algorithm HAL devices that can be registered into the system.

 ## APIs